sovware/directorist/readme.txt

 * Site owner can customize the email templates as it’s needed and many more.

 == Developer Friendly ==

+🎉 **Templating:** Directorist offers a robust templating system that allows you to override all the Directorist default template files without amending any of the plugin codes.

 WordPress developers can extend the plugin functionalities infinitely using available hooks and filters.